redis/redis-doc/topics/modules-api-ref.md

 Moreover playing with the Redis keyspace while iterating may have the effect of returning more duplicates.
 A safe pattern is to store the keys names you want to modify elsewhere, and perform the actions on the keys later when the iteration is complete.
-Howerver this can cost a lot of memory, so it may make sense to just operate on the current key when possible during the iteration, given that this is safe.
+However this can cost a lot of memory, so it may make sense to just operate on the current key when possible during the iteration, given that this is safe.